-During the simulation the main loop calls the protein's timestep() method, which in turn calls all the functions of the protein.
+During the simulation, the main loop of the simulation class calls the protein's timestep() method, which in turn calls all the functions of the protein.
 Before these can be called, they have to be defined and registered.
 Registration of the functions is done in the constructor.

-For our simple MMEnzyme we need three functions which will be named reaction_A1, reaction_R1, and reaction D1.
+For our simple MMEnzyme we need three reactions which will be named reaction_A1, reaction_R1, and reaction D1.
 For each of these the following code is used to add them to the protein's map of functions.